knoepdan/CyberSecRappi/Learning/Assignments/Network.md

 Reset function: RST flag will be sent when connection is half open, a machine recieves tcp segements for which is no connection open etc.

+**IPSec**
+see pdf

 **Traceroute**
-sending ICPM packages with Time to leave (TTL) incremented each time (starting with 1) to see how far package gets.
+sending packages with Time to leave (TTL) incremented each time (starting with 1) to see how far package gets.

+- windows: `tracert.exe hsr.hacking-lab.com` (default using ICMP)
+  - `traceroute -M icmp www.compass-security.com` -> run it using ICMP (works when ICMP doesnt block )
+- linux: `traceroute www.compass-security.com` (default using udp)

 ## Varia